xxoolm/LuaNode/LuaNode_Esp32/LuaNode32/examples/README.md

 * **free80211send**: A sample to show how to send 80211 package.
 The 80211 component is from https://github.com/Jeija/esp32free80211

+* **esp32_ble_gatt_server_led_control_for_phone**: A sample to show how to connect ESP32 with phone (including iOS & Android) via BLE.
+Once connection established, you can controll LED on board via phone.
+Download the App here: https://github.com/Nicholas3388/LuaNode_BLE_Client

 ## HOW TO BUILD THE EXAMPLES

 Copy the app_main.c within each example to the `main` folder within LuaNode32,